Bigge on the Cover of August AC&T with LTS Lift

 The LTS is a proprietary “Bigge-designed and fabricated system,” said Bigge Project and Development Manager Bob Hahn.

 “Because it is modular, it requires relatively small support equipment to be assembled,” said Hahn.
-“A forklift, a small rough terrain crane and a 250-ton capacity crawler crane, which was already onsite for other activities, were all that was need to assemble and erect the system.”
+“A forklift, a small rough terrain crane, and a 250-ton capacity crawler crane, which was already on site for other activities, were all that was needed to assemble and erect the system.”
 The tailing system used to upend the reactor was a track system with a 4‑post, 700-ton capacity hydraulic gantry supporting a tailing frame.
 This was a high capacity, compact and economical approach, Hahn said.

 The project began with Bigge’s team transporting the 950-ton hydrocracker reactor from its weld out building to its foundation within the plant.

-The two LTS towers were capped by a pair of 8‑foot deep modular box girders which then supported jacking platforms that carried two 580-ton capacity computer controlled hydraulic strand jacks.
+The two LTS towers were capped by a pair of 8‑foot deep modular box girders which then supported jacking platforms that carried two 580-ton capacity computer-controlled hydraulic strand jacks.
 The strand jacks can be remotely operated so no personnel need be on the LTS during the lift.
-The strand columns were joined at a 1,200-ton capacity swivel and connected the lifting eye of the reactor.
-With the tailing device connected to the reactor’s base flange, the strand jacks and tailing device lifted the horizontal reactor off the delivery trailer and the carefully controlled upending process was underway and continued over a single shift until the reactor was vertical, rotated and slowly set down to pre-leveled shims and its anchor bolts.
+The strand columns were joined at a 1,200-ton capacity swivel and connected to the lifting eye of the reactor.
+With the tailing device connected to the reactor’s base flange, the strand jacks and tailing device lifted the horizontal reactor off the delivery trailer, and the carefully controlled upending process was underway and continued over a single shift until the reactor was vertical, rotated, and slowly set down to pre-leveled shims and its anchor bolts.